 And, what do you do, or how do you feel, on days when you somehow miss doing it?

 The second part of my question should reveal how we treat ourselves, especially when we fail to make time for ourselves, so please be honest–with yourself–when you answer this question.

-So, beginning with me–well, shouldn’t I be the first one to answer the question and see how true I am being to myself? 😛
+So, beginning with me–well, shouldn’t I be the first one to answer the question and see how well I know why self-care is important?